bitovi/academy/src/technology-consulting/7-setting-expectations.md

 Answer
 </summary>

 Reach out to the developer and try to get to know them better.
 Try to understand their concerns and be flexible when necessary.
 Do your best to communicate your position and find a way to work together.
+Remind the developer that you share the same goals, and that finding common ground will benefit everyone on the team.

 Bring up your concerns during a team retrospective and try to develop consensus on the best approach.
 If all of that fails, work with the team lead and the client to mediate and identify the best possible outcome.

 Principles used:
+- Remember that you share common goals
 - Building rapport
 - Pushing back